iot-for-all/iotc-cpm-sample/README.md

 2. Generate a QRCode or a numeric code for an IoTCentral device using the credentials portal.
 3. Scan the obtained QRCode or insert the numeric code.
 4. Select operation (scan BLE devices, Google Fit or Apple Health).
 5. Data is available in the chart.
-Items can be enabled or disabled through the sync option menu.
+Items can be enabled or disabled through the sync option menu. (see [Insight docs](docs/INSIGHT.md))

+## Data Format
+By default, the application only converts raw data to standard integers or floating point number using usual conversion from bytes.

+>e.g.
+Device sends 1 byte with value 0x32.
+This will result in a telemetry field with value 50.

+However some manufacturers have custom data encoding mainly to include extra information when targeting propertary platforms.

+>e.g.
+Device sends 3 byte for an integer.
+The first 2 bytes represent a timestamp and the 3rd one is the real value.

+More details and implementations suggestion [here](docs/DATA_FORMAT.md)

 ## Disable health providers